yuanqing/create-figma-plugin/README.md

   Available Commands
     build    Build the plugin
-    init     Scaffolds a new plugin
+    init     Scaffold a new plugin
-    watch    Watch and rebuild on changes
+    watch    Watch and rebuild the plugin on changes

   For more info, run any command with the `--help` flag
     $ create-figma-plugin build --help